Indian troops kill two more youth in IOK

 Share

-SRINAGAR - Indian troops, in their fresh act of state terrorism, killed two more Kashmiri youth in occupied Kashmir.
+SRINAGAR - Indian troops in their fresh act of state terrorism killed two Kashmiri youth in occupied Kashmir.

-According to Kashmir Media Service (KMS), the troops martyred the youth during a cordon and search operation at Melhora in Zainapora area of Shopian district on Tuesday.
+According to Kashmir Media Service (KMS), the youth were martyred during a cordon and search operation launched in Dangerpora area of Pulwama district.

-The killing of the youth triggered massive anti-India demonstrations in the area.
+The troops also destroyed a residential house by using explosive material.
+People took to streets and staged forceful anti-India demonstrations in the area.
+They raised high-pitched pro-freedom and anti-India slogans.
+Indian police and troops fired pellets and teargas shells to disperse the protesters.

-It is to mention here that the latest killings have raised the number of martyred youth to 19 since last Wednesday.
+Dozens of youth were injured, some of them critically, in the brutal actions of the forces’ personnel.
+The troops have also launched a similar operation in Chanjmulla area of Kupwara district.

 - How to lose weight during Ramadan Kareem03:18 PM | 28 Apr, 2020